-- Press the button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete" and follow the prompts. - You can also press the WN button at any time while the list is being played, and then choose the phone you wish to delete.
+- Push the button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete" and follow the prompts.

+• You can also push the WRbutton at any time while the list is being played, and then choose the phone you wish to delete.